Safe room is a secure room within a residence to escape home invaders.

 Unlike actress Jodie Foster’s character in the movie, I cannot recommend cooperation with the home invaders as the first strategy for survival.
 See my web page on Home Invasion Survival Tips.

-I always suggest having a family security plan in which escape by a family member plays an important part of the survival strategy.
+I always suggest having a family security plan in which escape by a family member plays an important part in the survival strategy.
 Actual cases have confirmed that your survival odds are better if the home invaders know that the police are on their way and their time for escape is short.

 Once you create a safe room, here is some advice: